pearsonca/scala-commsim/index.md

-Implicit in the label *dark network* is a suggestion that the activity of covert groups is driven by - and therefore, may be understood in terms of - network measures like degree distributions and centralities.
+Implicit in the label *dark network* is a suggestion that the activity of covert groups is driven by - and therefore, may be understood in terms of - network measures like degree distributions, paths, centralities, and so on.

 That may be true.

 Network representations, however, are a remarkably simple description, and simple models of all but the most trivial phenomena must make very strong assumptions.
-Alas, we have little basis to assume anything: we accurately gauge our knowledge by calling these groups *dark*.
+We have little basis to assume anything in the case of covert

-Modelers in the natural sciences have recently tackled similar problems by modeling both the system and observation process, with subsequent formal relaxation of simplifying assumptions (if model parameters are identifiable) and directed data collection (if they are not).
-They still enjoy many of the same simplifying advantages as the physical sciences, and thus their models may be largely numerical.

-We argue that social science phenomena require a more-than-numerical formal expression, and extend previous arguments for agent-based modeling to embrace the lessons of software engineering.
-In this form, a model with observation explicitly incorporated is a suitable platform for evaluating network science results.
-We close with a practical demonstration.
+groups: the *dark* label is an accurate gauge of our knowledge.

+Thus, to genuinely characterize the performance of these assorted network criteria, we must acknowledge they are applied to shadows of the true phenomena.
+And unlike the more measurements typifying physical sciences, we do not yet have centuries of argument to provide context and meaning to what exactly these networks mean.

+Fortunately, we can leverage developments in natural sciences that explicitly incorporate observation into the modeling process.
+We demonstrate these, with particular emphasis on agent-based models and a development approach the encourages reuse, replication, and refutation.

+This approach acknowledges the lessons of traditional equation-based models (the primary approach of physical and natural sciences), while also embracing ideas from software engineering that are a more appropriate perspective for this kind of modeling.

+* * *

 ##Introduction

-Network science approaches to social phenomena often reduce to comparing degree structures and centrality measures: between groups, between times, aggregating on different interactions, *et cetera*.
-A network, however, is a very simple model of a group, and simple models (of all but the most trivial phenomena) are only obtained by making strong assumptions.
-One flavor of strong assumption is treating different relations as a single kind of tie, either via data massage (e.g., co-enrollment in an introductory course being equal to co-enrollment in a small seminar course) or as a consequence of the data source (co-arrest of two people assaulting a third versus co-arrest for assaulting each other).
+Some network science approaches to social phenomena seem to amount to looking for statistically significant differences on degree distributions, paths, centrality measures, *et cetera* between scenarios.

+A network, however, is a *very* simple model of a group, and simple models (of all but the most trivial phenomena) are only obtained by making strong assumptions.
+Such assumptions can be reasonable, and when they are, a very small general description can usefully cover a broad array of phenomena.
+This is the case for traditional problems in the physical sciences, loosely speaking.

-Indeed, static ties are themselves a quite strong assumption.
+These assumptions seem less tenable in the natural sciences, and suspicious in the social sciences.
+Our focus is how this applies to the network measures, but it also seems pertinent to the microsimulation we are advocating people adopt.

+>###The Montreal Municipal WiFi Service Data & Model
+>
+>In a [forthcoming publication][montreal], epidemiological modelers use data on access to the Montreal Municipal WiFi service to build a contact network and then consider the spread of flu-like pathogens on that network.
+>
+>The anonymized raw data is straightforward to understand.
+Users have log on and log off times at WiFi hotspots associated with the service.
+How the data are translated into a network is also very clear: in the epidemiological analysis, users that logged into the same location at the same time are joined by an edge.
+Those edges are then aggregated into a contact network, removing duplicates and self loops.
+>
+>That work focuses on a theoretical question - whether or not a unique network structure could explain a specific kind of epidemic dynamic.
+The relationship between the data and that network model, however, is ideal for exploring many of the issues present in attempting to represent covert social groups with so-called dark networks.
+We will refer back to this *Montreal Model* as a practical touchstone for issues we highlight with typical approaches.

+###Aggregation

+One flavor of strong assumption is treating different relations as a single kind of tie, often driven by data aggregation by the researcher or as a consequence of the data source.
+Indeed, having static ties at all is a quite strong assumption.

+Let's highlight this issue by considering a real data set, which we will refer back to throughout the chapter.

+First, the matter of aggregation: as highlighted in [subsequent work][epidemics4], the connection data tells substantially different stories depending how it is sliced.
+The network extracted from the data for their theoretical work is used for a single epidemic season simulation, but that data is over several years.
+Careful review of the users and hotspot locations indicates a high rate of turnover in both.
+Using a similar model for the spread of infection, changes in tie aggregation windows result in very different disease outcomes.

+###Homogenuous Kinds

+> observe interaction events, but also observe state changes: a person has supplies when they did not before.  they no longer have supplies they once had.  if the view is only the network, then who cares.  if the view is the process, then...where did these supplies come from?  go to?  if you see them with network associates, then you simply missed an exchange events.  if you do not see them, then what contacts might you be missing?

+##Network Problems

 Another very strong, but problematically often unacknowledged, assumption is that the individuals are of the same kind.
 Extreme differences in contact distributions for flight attendants versus theoretical mathematicians become artificially interesting when we treat those people as the same kind of thing.
-Bipartite networks can be used to address this problem, but they are just as vulnerable.
+Bipartite networks may appear to address this problem, but they are just as vulnerable.
+Having two kinds of interactions still homogenizes those interactions -- *e.g.*, a white collar worker visiting a coffeeshop en route to work in morning is a very different sort of interaction than even that same white collar worker visiting an alley in the dead of night.
+Network module analyses are often attempts to distinguish kinds, as are motif searches, but these typical rely on reductive assumptions about the interactions.

+>In the Montreal network, users are all members of the same kind, and locations are all of the same kind.
+The interactions resulting from co-location are also of the same kind.

 The physical sciences reliably enjoy this (typically unacknowledged) simplifying assumption.
 As far and wide as we have looked, one hydrogen atom is the same as